Quansight-Labs/quansight-labs-site/posts/2021/08/github-actions-benchmarks.md

 # Speeding up compilation times

-So far we have only looked at speeding up the benchmark running parts themselves, but we saw earlier that `asv` will also spend some time setting up virtual environments and installing the project.
-Since, installing `scikit-learn` involves compiling some extensions, this is can add up to a non-trivial amount of time.
+So far we have only looked at speeding up the benchmark suite itself, but we saw earlier that `asv` will also spend some time setting up virtual environments and installing the project.
+Since installing `scikit-learn` involves compiling some extensions, this can add up to a non-trivial amount of time.

-To accelerate the creation of the virtual environments, which in our case relies on `conda`, we replaced the `conda` calls with the a faster implementation called `mamba`.
+To accelerate the creation of the virtual environments, which in our case uses `conda`, we replaced the `conda` calls with a faster implementation called `mamba`.
 We rely on an `asv` implementation detail: to find `conda`, `asv` will first check the value of the `CONDA_EXE` environment variable.
 This is normally set by `conda activate <env>`, but we [overwrite it with the path to `mamba`](https://github.com/scikit-image/scikit-image/blob/main/.github/workflows/benchmarks.yml#L77)